a-hellyer/a-hellyer.github.io/README.md

-Learning react, node, mysql, and git all at once... what could go wrong
+Learning react, node, mysql, and git all at once... what could go wrong.
+Edits to test pull